-From your first day on the job in the state of Georgia, you are eligible for workers’ compensation.
-This means that if you are injured on the job, you are entitled to medical care and a paycheck while you recover.
-Workers’ compensation was set up to help you, not punish anyone else.
+You are eligible for workers’ compensation from your first day on the job in Georgia.
+This means that if you are injured at work, you are entitled to medical benefits and wages while you recover.
+This insurance system was set up to help you, not punish anyone else.

-Once you get hurt, contact our workers’ compensation attorneys in Atlanta at John Foy & Associates so that we can represent your interests.
-We can help you navigate this intricate system, and you don’t have to pay our workers’ compensation lawyers unless you win.
+Once you get hurt, contact our workers’ compensation attorneys in Atlanta at our law firm so we can represent your interests.
+We will help you navigate this intricate system, and you don’t have to pay our lawyers unless you win.

 Atlanta Workers’ Compensation FAQs